golemfactory/golem-architecture/gaps/gap-24_agreement_permissions_management/gap-24_agreement_permissions_management.md

 **Recommendation:** Implementation 1.

+#### Agreement -> Provider identification

+As Requestor nodes are added as Grantees via the ACL, the Agent App code will expect to be able to call Agreement (and related) APIs on the newly added Grantee node.
+However, the `yagna` daemon on that Grantee node initially is unaware of the Agreement, and especially is not aware of which Provider is the `host` for this agreement.
+Effectively, `AgreementId->ProviderId` info needs to be propagated to relevant nodes.

+1. "Externally-propagated" Agreement synchronization

+This implementation requires that a newly entitled Grantee node is populated with `AgreementId->ProviderId` info, provided via a new method in Market API:

+**New `synchronizeAgreement` method in Market API**

+A new method is proposed in Market API:
+Parameters:
+- `AgreementId`
+- `ProviderId`

+Effect:
+- The `synchronizeAgreement` message is forwarded to Provider and validated.
+If the Agreement is hosted by that Provider, and Requestor/Grantee is entitled - its details (all relevant entities) are sent to the Grantee node.

+**Benefits:**
+- Simple implementation - no automatic info propagation is required from the network
+- Deterministic - Agent App action is required to get all relevant information to the Grantee node, and the operation can be synchronous.
+This leaves little room for "undefined behaviour".

+**Drawbacks:**
+- Requires the Requestor Agent App to obtain the `AgreementId` via other means, eg. via some sort of a "supervisor protocol"
+- Requires implementation of dedicated "synchronization" API, which is quite implementation-specific, and makes the Golem's low-level APIs less abstract.

+2. "Auto-propagated" Agreement synchronization

+This implementation ensures that Golem Network protocols ensure the `AgreementId->ProviderId` info is automatically propagated to relevant nodes in the network.

+Possible implementation requires the following:
+  1. Each `setAgreementPermissions` processed by the Provider node triggers `AgreementId->ProviderId` messages to all entitled Requestors.
+    - note this is not sufficient if a Grantee node is still offline at that point, therefore the following active notifications are required.
+  2. Each entitled mode which has an ACL maintains a list of entitled Grantees.
+  3. All golem nodes use "GAP-30 Node presence notification" concept to broadcast its presence to whole network (this must happen each time the node joins or re-joins the network, eg. after connectivity failure)
+  4. Whenever a node receives a "Node resence notification" it checks its entitled Grantees list - if the sender of "presence notification" is on the Grantee list - reply with `AgreementId->ProviderId`.

+**Benefits:**
+- Developer UX.
+The ACL propagation is "transparent" to nodes involved in Agreement maintenance - ie. any node which becomes entitled to manage an Agreement and its related entities is automatically able to call respective APIs (eg. `GetAgreement` passing the `AgreementId`) and is expected to receive relevant details.
+- No extension of low-level APIs is required - the APIs remain generic and abstract.

+**Drawbacks:**
+- Implementation complexity.
+- Quasi-deterministic.
+As the implementation based on "GAP-30 Node presence notification" mechanism includes message propagation delay, and does not guarantee reliable message delivery - the possibility of relevant nodes not receiving the `AgreementId->ProviderId` mapping cannot be ignored.
+There may be a period of "unawareness" when the Agent App on Grantee node already "knows" it can manage a specific Agreement, but it is unable to call `getAgreement` because the respective `yagna` daemon hasn't yet received the owning Provider's identifier from the network.
+- Only possible when Grantee Id can be inferred from the ACL.
+Some attestation types (eg. based on X.509 certificates) do not explicitly indicate entitled node Ids.
+Therefore it may not always be possible to determine Grantee nodes and notify them appropriately.

 ## Rationale

+Following altrnative mechanisms were considered for this GAP, and have been discarded in favor of concepts described above.
 ### Permissions API?
 Permission management enhancements are to be applied on Market API only, as only Agreement ACLs are to be managed.
 An alternative is a broad, generic Permissions API, but it seems overkill.